vasilnedev/bim-app/README.md

 # Bim App Full Stack

-This repository creates a set of Docker Containers for development of a conterised IFC.js Bim App.
-It includs:
+This repository contains a conterised Bim App.
+It includes:
-* front-end development folde and server (Vite)
+* front-end development (bim-app) folder and server (Vite)
-* MinIO for app deployment and models repository
+* MinIO - Object storage for application deployment and models
-* Express proxy server to access the MinIO deployment
+* Express (bim-proxy) proxy server to access the MinIO deployment
 * Neo4j server for Graph Database
-* Node-RED and Mosquitto MQTT Containers for further development of IoT
+* Node-RED (node-red) and Mosquitto MQTT Containers for further development of IoT
 * Appache Tika for converting PDF to text

 ## Project Structure

+### Setup

+- `setup.sh`: Shell sctript to setup the application.

 ### Build and Deployment